So much has already changed since I found out in October that I am pregnant with my first little bean.

 I have to continue to follow my passion and reconnect with nature in a wholesome way again.

 Thank you for coming along for the ride.
 I know I will post here in the future, but for now I need to focus elsewhere to make other things happen for myself.
-I will be more present through Sharpe Images and that is where I will be sharing most of my photography, projects, adventures and updates to help grow my business.
+I will be more present through Cobi Photography and that is where I will be sharing most of my photography, projects, adventures and updates to help grow my business.
 I already have an Instagram account and Facebook page along with my new website.
 I’ve even kept the same logo because my photography business will be an expansion of what I have accomplished here, on Waboose Adventures.